aws-samples/eks-blueprints-for-terraform-workshop/content/030_base/060_addons/030-update-metadata.md

 ![Hub Cluster Updated Metadata](/static/images/hubcluster-update-metadata.png)

+ArgoCD pulls lables and annotations for the cluster object from a kubernetes secret.
+We used gitops bridge to update labels and annotations for the secret.

-You can check that the Labels and annotations are correctly propagated to the cluster secret:
+You can check  the Labels and annotations on the cluster secret:

 ```bash
 kubectl --context hub get secrets -n argocd hub-cluster -o yaml